 You know, I’ve lost my brain today.
 I just don’t get this.
 If you’ve been through the Outbrief session would you kindly write me and help me understand how this is helpful to returnees from high stress-high threat assignments.

 —By Domani Spero

-This blog has been running almost uninterrupted for over five years now.
+This blog has been running almost uninterrupted for years now.
 We have heard just about everything there is to hear about the worldwide available universe.
 While we don’t get shocked very often anymore, there are days when running this blog becomes heavy on one’s soul.